Let’s be honest: creating traditional landing pages can be an enormous pain in the ass.

 The end results are:

 As you probably know, information security is a pretty big deal these days.
-With data breaches and user privacy violations constantly making headlines, people want to be sure that information entered into a form is secure and won’t be used for nefarious purposes.
+With data breaches and user privacy violations constantly making headlines, people want to be sure that data collected with their forms is secure and won’t be used for nefarious purposes.

 Forms that look bad don’t match your company branding, are difficult to complete, and feel anything but secure.
 They make the user feel like he’s handing his wallet to a guy on the street selling watches from the trunk of his car.